shanhaiying/matplotlib-backend-pgf/README.md

         }
     mpl.rcParams.update(rc_cmufonts)

 With the backend activated you can save figures as PDF file, produced by XeLaTeX, or save the drawing commands to a textfile for inclusion in LaTeX documents.
-If ghostscript is installed, the figure can be converted to png as well.
+If pdftocairo or ghostscript is installed, the figure can be converted to png as well.

     import pylab as p
     ...